psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Added: "Test Regex" button to live-verify the cache key regex against a real cache file.
 * Removed: False-positive and redundant warning messages on the Status and Advanced tab.
 * Removed: /feed/ and comment-page- from the preload defaults; feeds and comment pages are now preloaded by default.
-* Balanced: Lowered TTLs of several internal transients to make the UI reflect real server changes more quickly.
-Reduces the need for manual “Clear Plugin Cache” after configuration fixes.
+* Balanced: Lowered TTLs of several internal plugin transients to make the UI reflect changes more quickly.
+Reduces the need for manual “Clear Plugin Cache” after configuration changes.
 * Developer: nppp_purged_all action hook — fired after every successful full Nginx cache purge, enabling third-party plugins to trigger their own cache flush in sync.
+* Updated: DataTables assets bump to version 2.3.8 for improved Advanced Tab rendering and stability.
 * Updated: Tested up to WordPress 7.0
+* Tested: Tested with Nginx (1.31.1), FUSE (3.18.2), safexec (1.9.6), ripgrep (15.1.0), wget (1.25.0) and bindfs (1.18.4)

 = 2.1.6 =